shahidmonowarr/tech-specter-client/README.md

 ## 💎 Features :

-01. Tech Specter is an Organization Management MERNStack and Responsive website.
+01. Tech Specter is a Fully Responsive website.
-02. Users can purchase different types of courses, can booked travel, can read different types of blogs and also can request donors for blood.
+02. Users can purchase different types of courses, can booked travel, can read different types of blogs, and also can checkout availabel donors for blood.
 03. Authentication system is available for both user and admin.
 04. User can add their review and also can see others.
 05. Dashboard is available for both user and admin.